Questions about what it means to consolidate or refinance

 - Your loans must be in repayment or in their grace period.

 - Generally, if you already have a consolidation loan you will need at least one additional eligible loan to consolidate again.

-- If you're in default, you will need to agree to additional terms set by the U.S. Department of Education.
+- If you're in federal student loan default, you will need to agree to additional terms set by the U.S. Department of Education.